Requirement review

 Use this page to understand how packaging projects move from quote review to material selection, sample approval, production inspection and export packing.

-The goal is not to make broad factory claims.
-The goal is to make the buyer risk visible before money is committed to samples or bulk production.
+Use this page when you need sample approval checkpoints, inspection evidence or packing proof before committing to production.The goal is not to make broad factory claims.
+The goal is to make project risk visible before you commit money to samples or bulk production.

 Product size, quantity, channel, target market, artwork status and packaging risk are checked before quoting.